fhildeb/lukso-node-guide/docs/theory/blockchain-knowledge/client-diversity.md

 :::tip

 Node operators should aim to **distribute their client usage** across the officially supported clients **to avoid dominance** by any single implementation.
-The current network metrics can be found on the [LUKSO Diversity Dashboard](https://clientdiversity.lukso.network/).
+The current network metrics can be found on the [**LUKSO Diversity Dashboard**](https://clientdiversity.lukso.network/).

 :::